 Using the same bowl of the stand mixer and the paddle attachment, cream the butter until light and fluffy. (there is no need to clean the mixer bowl) Pro tip - make sure the butter is well creamed and becomes light and fluffy.
 This will ensure we have no lumps and that we have a light and airy buttercream.

-Then gradually add the cooled pastry cream and combine well.
+Next, gradually add the cooled pastry cream and combine well.
 Followed by the vanilla extract or any other flavorings

 If the pastry cream is overcooked the eggs will curdle so cook on low heat

-A thin consistency pastry cream will result is a soft buttercream that will not be smooth, spreadable, or pipable.
+A thin consistency of pastry cream will result in a soft buttercream that will not be smooth, spreadable, or pipable.

 Pastry cream that is too thick will result in lumps.
-The best way to take the lumps out is to use a whisk or better yet, place in a stand mixer and give it a good whip.
+The best way to take the lumps out is to use a whisk or better yet, place it in a stand mixer and give it a good whip with the whisk attachment.

 If you find the pastry cream is too stiff add a tablespoon of milk and continue to whip

-Cover the top of the pastry cream well with plastic wrap to prevent a skin.
-If a skin forms, it will result in grainy pastry cream and eventually a grainy buttercream.
+Cover the top of the pastry cream well with plastic wrap to prevent skin from forming.
+If a skin forms, it will result in lumpy pastry cream and eventually lumpy buttercream.

 Cream buttercream until light and airy.
-To do this correctly, it is important that the butter is room temperature but not too soft.
+To do this correctly, it is important that the butter is at room temperature but not too soft.
 Soft butter will cream but not be able to fluffy.
-So keep it firm room temperature.

 Whip the buttercream until it's light and airy.
-If you live in a warm place do not overdo this as the butter will melt and result in a greasy frosting.
+However, if you live in a warm place do not overdo this whipping as the butter will melt and result in a greasy frosting.